bggolden11/Grade-Distrubtion-Program/README.md

 # Grade-Distrubtion-Program
-Program to analyze grade distribution for each class
+Program to analyze grade distribution for each UIC class
 ## Instructions
 clone repoistory